 Occasionally, customers come to us with a specific question about one of their new or existing plants.
 In such a case, we work with our team of experts to answer the question or, for an instant answer, we direct people to the RHS website, which is an invaluable resource and great place to start.

 Naturally, the answer is ‘it depends’: on the length of time you’re away for, on the weather while you’re away, on the plants’ position relative to the sun.
-However, with a thorough soaking before you leave, by grouping all the plants together – preferably in a shadier spot – and with a couple of clever hacks (such as this one) your plants should be able to survive for 7 days.
+However, with a thorough soaking before you leave, by grouping all the plants together – preferably in a shadier spot – your plants should be able to survive for 7 days.
 For more extensive periods of time, we suggest you blackmail your friends into watering them for you...

 You may have heard of plants that are ‘hardy’, i.e. they can survive harsh winters, and ‘tender’, i.e. they can’t.
-These definitions aren’t always relevant for a balcony in central London, for example, whose temperature will be considerably higher one evening in January than it would be in the middle of the English countryside, due to London’s higher average temperature and the heat radiating from a block of flats.
-That being said, there is a small handful of plants that we love but that we would recommend bringing inside over winter and these are highlighted individually.
+There is a small handful of plants that we love but that we would recommend bringing inside over winter and these are highlighted individually.

 Each outdoor or indoor space will be more suitable for some plants over others.
 Sun-loving plants will prefer west- and south-facing spaces in full sun as they also receive the strongest of the sun’s rays in a day, whilst other plants are content in shadier positions.
+Then there is a third group of plants that likes bits of shade and sun alike.
 You can work out what plants will work best in your space by using the filter tool that allows you to filter plants by the amount of light that your space receives.

 With a few exceptions, all of the outdoor plants are ‘perennials’, which means they will come into bloom year after year.
 As a general rule of thumb, the smaller plants in the collections live for between 2-5 years, the medium-sized plants live for between 5-10 years and the larger plants live for between 10-15 years.